Lynwood Palmer: Racehorse paintings

 Palmer's notoriety as an equine artist is largely based on his paintings of racehorses for an aristocratic, wealthy clientele that were united by wealth and interests.
 Palmer and Munnings became the preferred choice of this set when it came to painting their equine champions.
 Most of the commissions were for racehorses on the flat although Palmer painted seven winners of The Grand National.

 Palmer painted winners of all the English and Irish classics and many Group winners beside.
 These included champion horses such as: the Earl Of Derby's Swynford, winner of the Eclipse Stakes and the St Leger, Tranquil, a success in the fillies classic, the 1,000 Guineas in 1923 and Hyperion, painted in 1933 after the colt won both the Derby and St Leger, Aboyeur, winner of the Suffragette Derby in 1913, Royal Lancer, owned by Earl Lonsdale and winner of the St Leger in 1922, Lord Woolavington's Derby winner Coronach, the undefeated The Tetrarch owned by Sir Hugh McCalmont and voted by the British National Horseracing Museum as the best English-trained two-year-old of the 20th century, Gainsborough, who in 1918 won the English Triple Crown and the Ascot Gold Cup for Lady Douglas, the first woman to own a classics winner and the filly Golden Corn, winner of the July Cup in 1923 and owned by Marshall Field III grandson of Palmer's early patron.
-The style is always the same with non-specific, featureless backgrounds so that the eye always focuses on the horse.
+There are four paintings in the Royal Collection including George V's 1000 Guineas winner Scuttle.
+The style always puts the horse at the centre of the painting, occasionally with a jockey and groom but usually within a featureless landscape.